dojo/framework/docs/en/stores/supplemental.md

 In this example, `commandLeft` gets executed, then both `concurrentCommandOne` and `concurrentCommandTwo` get executed concurrently.
 Once all of the concurrent commands are completed the results get applied in order.
 If an error occurs in either of the concurrent commands then none of the operations get applied.
 Finally, `commandRight` gets executed.

-## Alternative State Implementations
+## Alternative state implementations

 When a store gets instantiated an implementation of the `MutableState` interface gets used by default.
 In most circumstances the default state interface is well optimized and sufficient to use for the general case.
-If a particular use case merits an alternative implementation, you can pass in the implementation during initialization.
+If a particular use case merits an alternative implementation, the implementation can be passed in during initialization.

 ```ts
 const store = new Store({ state: myStateImpl });